 Right now is an exciting time to be involved in rural health with many opportunities and options open to you for a future career as a rural health practitioner.

-Rural Resident Medical Officer Cadetships
+Applications open for Rural Resident Medical Officer Cadetships

-The NSW Rural Doctors Network, on behalf of the NSW Ministry of Health, NSW Rural Doctors Network (RDN), on behalf of the NSW Ministry of Health, is offering 12 cadetships to medical students interested in undertaking a medical career in rural NSW.
+NSW Rural Doctors Network (RDN), on behalf of the NSW Ministry of Health, is offering 12 cadetships to medical students interested in undertaking a medical career in rural NSW.
 At least two of these cadetships will go to Indigenous medical students.

 High school students